Lave Cross: Career

 With the elevation of the American League to major league status in 1901, many stars from the National League saw an opportunity to move away from that league's longstanding turmoil and rowdiness.
 Cross jumped to the Athletics franchise in the new league and became one of the veteran leaders on Connie Mack's club.
 As team captain, he batted .328, and was among the American League leaders in batting, slugging and doubles.
 In 1902 he improved his average to .342 and was among the league's top three players in hits (191), doubles (39) and RBI (108) as the Athletics won the pennant; the 108 RBI were a record for a player without any home runs.
 On April 23 of that year he began a streak of 447 consecutive games (all but one of them at third base), then one of the ten longest in history, which ended on May 8, 1905.
 In each of the next two seasons he hit .290 or better while ending the year in the top ten in hits and RBI, and in 1905 he finished second in the league with 77 RBI at age 39 as the team won another pennant.
-But in the 1905 World Series, batting cleanup, he collected only two singles in the five games as the Athletics were crushed by the New York Giants, being shut out three times by Christy Mathewson and outscored 15-3.
+But in the 1905 World Series, batting cleanup, he collected only two singles in the five games as the Athletics were crushed by the New York Giants, being shut out three times by Christy Mathewson and outscored 15–3.

 In January 1906 he was sent to the Washington Senators; he led the league in fielding average for the fifth time at age 40, and ended his career in 1907 after hitting .199 in 41 games.
 Over 21 seasons he batted .292 with 1,333 runs, 47 home runs and 135 triples, in addition to the totals noted above.
 His hit total ranked second among right-handed batters behind Cap Anson.
 In 1906 he surpassed Arlie Latham's record of 1,571 career games at third base; Pie Traynor broke the record in 1934.
 His records for career putouts and total chances were broken by Jimmy Collins in 1908; but his assists record stood until 1964, when Eddie Mathews broke it.
 His career fielding average was topped in the late 1910s by several players.
+He is the only one of the top five in hits at the time of retirement to not be in the National Baseball Hall of Fame.